 With Brexit looming, you’ll need to start thinking about the additional requirements for travelling with dogs to the EU after Brexit.
 The new process involves you visiting the vet at least 4 months before your travel date, and you’ll need to ensure you complete the following steps:

-No more than 10 days before travel, go back to your vet to get an animal health certificate
+- No more than 10 days before travel, go back to your vet to get an animal health certificate (AHC) which must be valid for four months

 Where travelling with dogs after Brexit may seem like a lot of effort, it’s worth noting that providing your dog’s vaccinations are kept up to date, you won’t need to repeat the blood tests for each journey.